makersacademy/chitter-challenge/README.md

 Incomplete
 -------
-- [ ] I want to see all peeps in reverse chronological order
 - [ ] I want to receive an email if I am tagged in a Peep
 - [ ] In order to start a conversation as a maker I want to reply to a peep from another maker.
 - [ ] Styling / CSS